justin-rhee/justin-rhee/README.md

 ## Not losing work

 - [never-worse-backup](https://github.com/justin-rhee/never-worse-backup).
-A git auto-backup that stops before it can lose your work or push a secret.
+A git auto-backup that stops before it can lose your work or push a secret
 - [cas-write](https://github.com/justin-rhee/cas-write).
-Compare-and-swap file writes, so a second writer can't silently erase the first.
+Compare-and-swap file writes, so a second writer can't silently erase the first
 - [guarded-deploy](https://github.com/justin-rhee/guarded-deploy).
-Ships only from a clean tree, on the exact commit your checks passed.
+Ships only from a clean tree, on the exact commit your checks passed

 ## Signals that tell the truth

 - [alert-throttle](https://github.com/justin-rhee/alert-throttle).
 Stops a stuck check from posting the same alert forever.
 - [alert-redactor](https://github.com/justin-rhee/alert-redactor).
-Builds alerts that carry the shape of a failure and none of its content.
+Builds alerts that carry the shape of a failure and none of its content
 - [freshness-gate](https://github.com/justin-rhee/freshness-gate).
-Says whether a signal is fresh, stale, or dead, from its real timestamp.
+Says whether a signal is fresh, stale, or dead, from its real timestamp

 ## Catching things before they ship

 - [bash32-check](https://github.com/justin-rhee/bash32-check).
-Blocks the shell lines it can prove will kill your script partway through.
+Blocks the shell lines it can prove will kill your script partway through
 - [deid-allowlist](https://github.com/justin-rhee/deid-allowlist).
-Drops every field you didn't explicitly allow, before a record leaves your machine.
+Drops every field you didn't explicitly allow, before a record leaves your machine

 Each one is small, tested offline, and clear about its limits.
 The README includes the ways Iâ€™ve found to break it so far.